- International Students

 English Proficiency Policy For International Applicants

-International graduate student applicants must submit a TOEFL or IELTS score when applying.
-Exemptions are:
+International graduate student applicants must submit a TOEFL or IELTS or PTE Academic score when applying.
+Exemptions may include:

 - English is the official language of the applicant’s country